Elekes-Szab\'o for collinearity on cubic surfaces: Introduction

 \subsection{Overview}

-In proving the results sketched above, our first move will be to pass to pseudofinite sets (ultraproducts of finite sets).
-This pseudofinite setting converts asymptotic questions about arbitrarily large finite sets into more convenient questions about individual pseudofinite sets.
-We make the further move of working with complete types in a suitable language, in the sense of first-order logic.
-This small abstraction leads to cleaner statements and proofs; in particular it makes ``popularity arguments'' an invisible part of the formalism.
-Furthermore, it brings into play useful tools from model theory, particularly independence calculus via Hrushovski's coarse pseudofinite dimension, which converts asymptotic exponents in finite cardinalities into a real-valued dimension with good properties.
-This leads us naturally to the notion of \emph{weak general position}, which is a useful formalisation of the idea of the smallest subvariety on which a configuration concentrates, and is a key technical tool in our analysis.

-Our main proofs on cubic surfaces split into two largely disjoint cases, according to whether the surface is reducible or not.
+Our treatment of collinearity on a cubic surface splits into two largely disjoint cases, according to whether the surface is reducible or not.
 In the reducible case, the surface is either the union of a smooth quadric surface $Q$ and a plane $P$, or the union of three distinct planes.
 In the former case, for $z \in Q \setminus P$ we obtain an automorphism $\gamma_z \in \Aut(Q) \cong \PO_4$ of the quadric, defined generically by $\gamma_z(x) = y$ if $(x,y,z)$ are distinct and collinear.
 Considering this along with the assumption that we have quadratically many collinear triples, we prove a general result (Theorem~\ref{t:cohAct}) showing that in such a situation we obtain an approximate subgroup of the automorphism group, of a kind which contradicts results of Breuillard-Green-Tao \cite{BGT-lin} unless its Zariski closure is a nilpotent subgroup.
 Analysing the possibilities for such subgroups yields the result in this case.
 The case of three planes is similar (and easier).

 In the case of a smooth irreducible cubic surface, the corresponding birational maps $\gamma_z$, known as \emph{Geiser involutions} in this case, do not generate an algebraic group, and so the techniques of the previous paragraph do not apply.
 Instead, we argue as follows.
 If $A \subseteq S$ supports quadratically many 3-rich lines, then the ``energy'' relation